Description of a Lancashire Heeler

 Working characteristics of the Lancashire Heeler

-As well as working on farms, herding cattle and sheep, they were used in the past to drive cattle to the slaughter houses.
-They used their hunting instincts to catch rats and rabbits.
-They have become more common as pet dogs and, since being recognised by the Kennel Club, have become successful show dogs with several Champions being made since 1999.
+As well as their primary purpose of working on farms, herding cattle and sheep, they were used in the past to drive cattle to the slaughter houses.
+They also used their 'terrier like'hunting instincts to catch rats and rabbits.
+They have now become more common as pet dogs and, since being recognised by the Kennel Club, have become successful show dogs with several Champions being made since 1999.

-A few have been trained to compete in Kennel Club agility tests, obedience competitions and working trials.
+Many have now been trained to compete in Kennel Club agility tests, obedience competitions and working trials to which they are well suited.

 Temperament of the Lancashire Heeler